mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Message Encryption and Decryption

-The Group participants MUST use the AEAD algorithm associated with the negotiated MLS ciphersuite to AEAD encrypt and decrypt their Application messages and sign them as follows:
+The Group members MUST use the AEAD algorithm associated with the negotiated MLS ciphersuite to AEAD encrypt and decrypt their Application messages and sign them as follows: